Andy4495/skat-scoresheet/README.md

 - Scoring
   - Losses count double for non-Ramsch contracts
+    - A "nobody bids 18" Ramsch hand has Bock apply
   - Grand base value is 24
   - Opponents must take 31 to avoid Schneider
   - Declarer losing hand with less than 31 points is considered Schneider